KCErb/lucky-hasura-docker/GUIDE.md

 (Note: any `scripts` you want to run here like `script/test` or `script/build` must either be a `sh`ell script (not bash) or you need to install bash on the docker image.
 If you fail to do this, you'll get a cryptic message `/bin/sh: eval: line 98: script/test: not found` which seems like it's saying 'file not found' but what it's really saying is '`sh` file not found' and it is unaware that you have a `bash` script in that exact location.)

-The most unique thing here is perhaps the `push` step where we tag an image both with a commit reference via the GitLab-provided variable `$CI_COMMIT_SHORT_SHA` as well as the branch name via `$CI_COMMIT_REF_NAME`.
+The most unique thing here is perhaps the `tag` step where we tag an image both with a commit reference via the GitLab-provided variable `$CI_COMMIT_SHORT_SHA` as well as the branch name via `$CI_COMMIT_REF_NAME`.
 The result is that the most recent / current image is tagged by branch name and by commit reference.
 On the next build, that can be used as a cache reference to save build time.
 This idea and many other things are borrowed / adapted from [blog.callr.tech/building-docker-images-with-gitlab-ci-best-practices](https://blog.callr.tech/building-docker-images-with-gitlab-ci-best-practices/).

 Anyways, let's get on with our first push.
 This one will skip the deployment stage as long as we include in the message `no-deploy`: